 Since initial discovery of the Galore Creek property in 1960 through 2013, approximately 311,181 meters were drilled in 1,212 core holes on the property.
 Most of this work has focused on the Central zone, with lesser amounts of work on eleven other target areas.
 Some zones have received only reconnaissance drilling.
 During the 1970s, drilling was principally confined to the Central zone but nine holes were also drilled on the North Junction zone.
-Average core recovery in the Central zone was between 75 and 85% with the poorest recovery at depths between 60 and 90 meters where abundant open sheet fractures were encountered.
-At depths below 90 meters core recovery approached 100%.
-In the North Junction zone recovery averaged around 60% due to shattered and sheared sections encountered both near surface and at intervals throughout the holes.
 In 1989-1990, Mingold, an Anglo American subsidiary, drilled holes on the Southwest zone (eight holes, 1,026 meters), the North Rim showing (six holes, 546 meters), the Saddle zone (two holes, 226 meters) and two reconnaissance holes.
 The 1991 drill program was mainly directed at areas peripheral to the Central zone as well as exploration holes located in the Southwest, Butte, North Rim and Dry Creek zones.
-Only six holes were drilled within the Central zone itself.

 The first drill program directed by us began in September 2003, and consisted of eight core holes targeting four broad areas of the deposit: the North Gold zone, South Gold zone, Central Replacement zone and Southwest zone.
-Drilling was focused on understanding the zonation and gold variability of the deposit.
 This program was responsible for the discovery of new mineralization, known as the Bountiful zone, found at depth below the South Gold Lens.